CartoDB/carto-vl/docs/guides/02-the-basics-of-syntax.md

 #### Data-driven variables

-If the variables contain data-driven information (properties) can be evaluated from the feature object in the interactivity event callbacks.
-More information at (Link to interactivity events).
+If the variables contain data-driven information (properties) can be evaluated from the feature object in the interactivity event callbacks (see [interactivity events](https://carto.com/developers/carto-vl/guides/introduction-to-interactivity/#interactivity-events)).

 **String API**